Western Washington home prices hit new record highs

 Even as the economy tentatively reopens, employers have continued to lay off workers, and statewide jobless claims remain historically high.
 Last month saw the expiration of an additional $600 weekly federal unemployment benefit for people who lost their jobs as a result of the pandemic.
 Some of those workers are eligible for a continued $300 weekly stipend, but it’s unclear how long funding for that program will last.

-The region’s many white-collar workers, especially those in the technology sector, which has posted gigantic gains, have been less affected by the economic pain.
+The region’s many white-collar workers, especially those at technology companies, many of which have posted gigantic gains in stock prices this year, have been less affected by the economic pain.
 For some, the pandemic has added urgency to their home search as the sixth month of remote work winds up and digital schooling begins.

 Hannah Kwon, who works in human resources at a logistics technology firm, closed last month on a five-bedroom new construction home in Black Diamond, where in August, home prices jumped 16.5% year-over-year.
 After years of being a renter — most recently in a 2,100-square-foot Federal Way home — Kwon, 37, said she was ready to stop paying someone else’s mortgage and size up into a home where each of her three children could have their own room and she could have an office.